 Version: 2.4

-Comments: Overall Stone MD is a useful app that provides an individual’s risk of recurrent kidney stones across a 10-year period, with added recommendations to water and food intake to help reduce the risk.
+Comments: Overall, Stone MD is a useful app that provides your risk of recurrent kidney stones across a 10-year period, with added recommendations on water and food intake to help reduce the risk.
 The risk is based off the clinically validated ROKS nomogram.
-Some users may find using this app challenging however as it contains medical jargon throughout, and relies on users knowing the type, location, and composition of their kidney stone.
+Use of the app may be challenging however as it contains medical jargon throughout, and relies on you knowing the type, location and composition of your kidney stone.
 The educational content on surgical options is useful.
 Some parts of the app are limited to Russian language only, which may restrict some users from the full benefit of using the app.

-Safety concerns: Relatively safe app when used in conjunction with medical advice from the patient’s healthcare professional.
+Safety concerns: Relatively safe app when used in conjunction with medical advice from your healthcare professional.

 The information in this app should not replace medical advice.

-This app relies on patients knowing details about their kidney stones to calculate the risk of recurrence.
-The results may not be reliable if the patient does not know the type, location, and composition of their kidney stone.
+The app relies on you knowing details about your kidney stones to calculate the risk of recurrence.
+The results may not be reliable if you don't know the type, location, and composition of your kidney stone.

 Concerns: Input of food can be challenging as this section is in Russian language.